MicrosoftDocs/win32/desktop-src/tablet/itipautocompleteclient-userselection.md

 ---
-Description: 'Notifies the Input Panel that the user has selected something in the auto complete list and to discard all remaining text that has not yet been inserted.' ms.assetid: '2e6fabe1-7984-4908-bf90-0603d0dad268'
+Description: Notifies the Input Panel that the user has selected something in the auto complete list and to discard all remaining text that has not yet been inserted. ms.assetid: 2e6fabe1-7984-4908-bf90-0603d0dad268
-title: 'ITipAutocompleteClient::UserSelection method'
+title: ITipAutocompleteClientUserSelection method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ITipAutocompleteClient::UserSelection method